jcmartinez/drupalpro14/README.md

 You can [istall Vagrant](https://www.vagrantup.com/downloads.html) on any OS, but for this readme I'll assume you're using Windows.

+[Having git](https://git-scm.com/) is not a must, but it would make you're life much easier.

 #How to use

 ##1.
 Setup the Machine
+if you're indeed using Windows, typing this would solve some line-ending issues -

+    git config --global core.autocrlf input

+and now you can type

     git clone https://github.com/IdanCo/drupalpro14.git c:\myproject
     cd c:\myproject